How to Hire Your First Employee in California

 This is also a good time to print out and post all the documents you’ll be required to display at your business.
 You can find the general workplace postings at the California Department of Industrial Relations.
 (Here’s their listing of industry-specific postings, too.
 You should check it out to see if your industry has additional requirements.)

 You need an Employer Identification Number to file your taxes (and for other business paperwork).
 You can get one here by filling out this IRS form.

 The short version of employment taxes?
 Get a payroll tax number, file quarterly returns, make your payroll tax deposits on time, and report everything to the IRS.
 Plus, keep a record of all employment taxes for at least four years.

-If that sounds at all intimidating, our best advice is this: book time with your accountant.
+If that sounds intimidating, our best advice is this: book time with your accountant.
 You’ll want to have a long conversation with an expert to make sure you know what you need to do to stay compliant.
-A good accountant can help you set up your system correctly from the beginning so you don’t run into problems later.
+A good accountant can help you set up your system correctly from the beginning, so you don’t run into problems later.
 (Plus, they’ll know the current payroll tax requirements better than any internet article.)